Agora-wireless/Agora/src/mac/README.md

 ## Over the Air  32x2 uplink video streaming
 ![Image of Video Demo Interactions](https://user-images.githubusercontent.com/10745791/272974286-1a32ed49-08b6-468b-b671-97a6f57bdc13.png)
   * For Faros RRU and Iris UEs, pass `-DRADIO_TYPE=SOAPY_IRIS -DENABLE_MAC=True` to cmake
+  * For video streaming, you must ensure USE_UDP_DATA_SOURCE is defined.
+Otherwise it will assume file transfers
   * Configure the gains, and verify the topology file (outdoor may need up to 85/100 rx/tx gains)
   * Terminal 1:
     <pre>